Google confirms games and price for Stadia

 Google Stadia price

-But how much are said games going to cost?
-Well, there are actually going to be two different forms of Google Stadia.
-There’s Stadia Base, where you’ll just pay for the games themselves like you would on Steam or any other gaming store, and there’s Stadia Pro, which will be a subscription service costing $9.99 per month in the US or £8.99 per month in the UK.
+The regular version of Stadia is called Stadia Base.
+Here, you’ll pay for individual games like normal, and be able to stream them at a maximum resolution of 1920×1080 at 60fps.
+This won’t be available at launch, however, and will only become an option sometime in 2020.

+If you want to play Stadia at launch, you’ll need to buy a Stadia Pro subscription, which will cost $9.99 per month in the US and £8.99 per month in the UK.
+You’ll still have to buy individual games like you would on Base (albeit at a discounted rate), but opting for a Pro subscription raises that streaming cap from 1920×1080 to 4K.

-Opting for Stadia Pro means you get the highest quality streams – that headline 4K 60fps spec Google outlined three months ago, which also includes HDR support and 5.1 surround sound – as well as additional free games that will be released at regular intervals.
+You can also stream in HDR and 5.1 surround sound, which isn’t available on Base.
+You also get access to a handful of free games like you do on PlayStation Plus, too, which will be released at regular intervals.
 The first free game will be Destiny 2: The Collection, which includes the base game, all previous add-ons and the new Shadowkeep expansion plus the annual pass.
-You’ll also get exclusive discounts on games if you want to buy them permanently, too – a bit like the Xbox Game Pass.

-What isn’t clear is whether all games are free with Pro, and I’m currently awaiting clarification from Google on whether this is the case or not.
-All free games I’m on board with.
-Paying a subscription and still having to buy games individually that aren’t part of the ever-growing free games library, though?
-That’s sounds a bit more like having a PlayStation Plus subscription, if you ask me, and something I’m a lot less bothered about.
-However, I’ll be updating this article with Google’s official stance on the matter as soon as I hear back from them.

-Stadia Base, on the other hand, limits you to a 1080p, 60fps experience, but you also get to buy and keep the games you want.
-This will only be available sometime in 2020, though, so if you want to get in on the Stadia action at launch, you’re going to need to buy a Pro subscription.

 As for what kind of internet you’re going to need for either of those price plans, Google said that Pro users will ideally need an internet speed of at least 35Mbps, which isn’t nearly as bad as I thought it was going to be.
 You’ll still need a fairly decent internet package for it, mind, but in the UK at least, it’s certainly not one of the more astronomically expensive ones.
 To get the 1080p experience, you’ll need 20Mbps, which again, should be fairly reasonable for the majority of broadband users.
 If you’re worried about it, then have a go at Google’s own speed test.

-Note: UPDATED: So how much is Stadia going to cost?
-Well, it’s a little complicated.
-Technically, Stadia is a free service where you’ll be buying Stadia games just like you would normally on a store like Steam.
-However, there will also be a PlayStation Plus-like subscription service that gives you extra benefits.